Our world is changing. Are you ready to adapt your salon business model to this new world?

 5. The Salon Advertising Revenue Model

-The advertising model is often used by media companies who charge other businesses for advertising space in their media channels.
+Media companies often use this advertising model, charging other businesses for advertising space in their media channels.

 Brands and manufacturers are increasingly looking for experts who can endorse their brands.
 They also look for the right physical locations to promote rich brand experiences.
 As a salon owner, you can offer both.
-If you also have a good online presence you can also “sell” advertising space in these channels.
+You can also “sell” advertising space through these channels if you have a good online presence.
 In particular, if you or your salon has a strong social media following.

 6. The Production Revenue Model